-RA Support provides self-study webinars for participants to learn at their own pace.
+RA Support provides self-study webinars and courses for participants to learn at their own pace.
 Offerings include courses developed by RA Support, as well as webinars created by the National Council of University Research Administrators (NCURA).
-MIT authentication is required to view webinars.
+MIT authentication is required to view webinars and courses.

-In addition to self-study webinars, RA Support also hosts regular trainings and other events on Zoom.
-View all upcoming trainings or browse the webinars below for recordings of recent events.
+RA Support also hosts regular trainings and other events on Zoom.
+View all upcoming trainings or browse below for recordings of recent trainings.

 -